Director, Breast Oncology and Clinical Trials

 University of California

 Resistance to chemotherapy remains a significant clinical challenge.
 Dr. Rugo’s laboratory is conducting a variety of studies that collectively aim to identify potential new drugs or combinations of drugs for the treatment of aggressive breast cancers and to identify molecular markers in the blood of cancer patients that can predict the risk of metastasis or drug resistance.
-Studies are focused on understanding the interaction of cancer cells and immune cells around the tumor to find ways to boost the tumor fighting capacity of the immune system, characterizing circulating tumor cells (CTCs) from "liquid biopsies" to identify new therapeutic targets and biomarkers of metastasis and testing new targeted therapies for the treatment of triple negative breast cancer.
+Studies are focused on 1) Understanding the interaction of cancer cells and immune cells to find ways to boost the tumor fighting capacity of the immune system; 2) Characterizing circulating tumor cells (CTCs) from "liquid biopsies" to identify new therapeutic targets and biomarkers of metastasis; 3) Testing new targeted therapies for the treatment of triple negative breast cancer.
+They are investigating therapeutic approaches to improve anti-tumor immune responses by targeting critical molecules that regulate the immune system.
+In the coming year Dr. Rugo’s team will conduct combination therapy studies with immune modulatory agents to identify the best combinations for clinical trials.
+They have begun the complex process of analyzing the genes in circulating tumor cells from liquid biopsies to facilitate the development of novel targeted therapies.
+Collectively, these studies will enable biomarker development and better combinatorial approaches, all of which represent potential therapies for translation to the clinic.

 Hope S. Rugo, MD, is a Professor of Medicine in the Division of Hematology and Oncology at the University of California San Francisco, Helen Diller Family Comprehensive Cancer Center, where she directs Breast Cancer and Clinical Trial Education.
 Her research interests include novel therapies for advanced breast cancer, immune modulation to restore chemotherapy sensitivity, evaluation of circulating cells as novel markers of response and resistance to therapy, neoadjuvant therapy and supportive care.